-The Display Panel can be mounted remotely and connects to the main unit with a light gauge, three-wire cable.
+The Display Panel can be mounted remotely and connects to the main unit with a light gauge, four wire cable.

 Six Power Status LED's indicate power is applied to those loads.
 These LED's are on when the power is applied.

-If 120 VAC service is available, the Load Meter has a two-digit display to indicate the amount of current actually being drawn by all the appliances in the coach.
-If 240 VAC service is available, the two-digit load meter goes blank.
+The Load Meter has a two-digit display to indicate the amount of current actually being drawn by all the appliances in the coach.

 Four Service Type LED's indicate the source for 120/240 VAC power.
-Three of these sources are automatically detected and indicated by the EMS, namely: Gen Set service, 50 Amp 240 VAC service, and 30 Amp 120 VAC service.
+Three of these sources are automatically detected and indicated by the EMS, namely: Gen Set service, 50 Amp 240VAC service, and 30 Amp 120 VAC service, are automatically detected and indicated by the EMS.

-When 120 VAC shore power is first applied, the system will always be in the 30 Amp mode.
-The 30/20 Amp indicator LED will be on when the system is in the 30 Amp mode.
-The 20 Amp service mode is not automatically detected; the operator must manually select the 20 Amp mode, when 20 Amp service is available.
-The Service Select button allows the current threshold to be set to either 30 Amps, or 20 Amps, to match the incoming service.
+The 20 Amp service mode is not automatically detected and the operator must manually select the 20 Amp mode, when 20 Amp service is available.
+The Service Select button allows the current threshold to be set to either 30 Amps or 20 Amps, to match the incoming service.